We hope you join us in creating tomorrow’s history…

 Sue O’Connor led the association for ten years before her untimely passing.
 She was responsible for bringing the association to a new level of service.
 The MLS became computerized, the Board began offering professional and educational courses and development opportunities exploded as the Berkshire Board of REALTORS® was transformed into a professionally staffed association.
 It was at this time that the Board Office moved into the former Pittsfield National Bank building on Wahconah Street in Pittsfield.

-Sandy Carroll began her career with the association in 1995 and shortly thereafter moved to 194 Fenn Street.
+Sandy Carroll began her career with the association in 1995 and shortly thereafter moved the offices to 194 Fenn Street.
 The Board emerged as a strong and thriving trade association, able to compete effectively and serve the Realtors in the Berkshires and beyond.
 We brought Sue O’Brien into the fold in 1998 to handle the Multiple Listing Service and Stacy Radzick joined us in 2001 to handle billing and general office work.
 In 2010, the Board office hired Stacy Buhl to replace Stacy Radzick and moved to a new location, 99 West Street, Suite 200 in Pittsfield.
 In 2013, Molly MacGregor came on board and in February 2014, Kimberly Gritman replaced her to become the newest member of the Board Office staff.
 In August of 2015, Linda Konig came to serve the members in the coordinator position and has rounded out the team nicely.

 The Board is continually improving our business model to satisfy your business needs.
 We have transitioned to operating like a business, not an exclusive club and our services are developing every day.
 I encourage you to call or drop in to speak with the staff if you have suggestions, needs or ideas for the association.